thetogi/ManOntheMoon/Readme.md

 # Assumptions
 - Users can only submit feedback on a completed game session.
-If the game connection was interrupted, no feedback would be prompted.
+If the game connection was interrupted, no prompt for feedback would occur.
 - Ratings are used by operations to monitor and report app health on a regular basis, but perhaps not used as the sole source of app health in real time.

 ## Known Issues/Bugs